Frequently asked questions:

 What payment protection do I have if I book a Wise Birding holiday ?

-In order to comply with the Package Travel, Package Holidays and Package Tours Regulations 1992 and more importantly, to ensure your money remains protected – all payments received by us are held in a separate client account where your money remains until the successful completion of the Tour.
+In order to comply with the Package Travel, Package Holidays and Package Tours Regulations 1992 and more importantly, to ensure your money remains protected – all payments received by us are held in a separate client account where your money remains until the completion of the tour.

 If you do not book flights, how do I know where and when to meet with you ?